Denis Labryga

 Denis Labryga (born March 1, 1996) is a Polish professional mixed martial artist and kickboxer.
 He currently competes in the Heavyweight division for Fame MMA.

 Bare-knuckle MMA career

 Labryga made his Bare Knuckle MMA debut on January 21, 2022 against Piotr Więcławski.
 Labryga won the fight via a second round knockout.

 His next fight came nine months later in a rematch against Piotr Więcławski.
 Labryga yet again defeated Więcławski via a first round knockout.

 Mixed martial arts career

 Labryga made his professional mixed martial arts debut on March 18, 2023 against Konrad Karwat.
 Labryga won the fight via a first round TKO.

 Babilon MMA

-His next fight came over a year and a half later against Karol Frąckowiak.
+His next fight came over a year and a half later against Karol Frąckowiak under Babilon MMA.
 Labryga won the fight via a first round TKO.

 Fame MMA

 His next fight came two months later against former ONE Championship and Oktagon MMA fighter Michał Pasternak.
 Labryga lost the fight due to an illegal knee in the first round, and thus dropping to 2–1.

 He returned two months later against former KSW and UFC fighter Jay Silva.
 Labryga won the fight via Unanimous Decision.